 |Facilitator:||Kathleen Smith||01942 604790|

-The Group meets in the Miners every third Wednesday from 1-3pm.
+The Group meets in the Miners every second Friday from 1pm - 3pm.
 We're a small group, currently about 9 of us, who enjoy reading plays but we don't perform them on stage.
 Ideally it takes two sessions to read through a play, longer than that and we literally lose the plot!
 The theme of a play and the moral, social and economic constraints of the period in which it's set give us plenty to discuss.

 We've read a wide variety of plays so far.
 Currently we're half way through 'A Woman of No Importance' by Oscar Wilde which explores the double standards of Victorian times when men were excused, yet women condemned, for their failings, moral or otherwise.
 Luckily on 28th November this play is showing at Cineworld Event Cinema, so hopefully some of us will be going.